lsst/pipelines_lsst_io/getting-started/coaddition.rst

 .. note::

-   Since this tutorial doesn't prepare an uber calibration or sky correction, you needed to explicitly disable these calibration steps from the default HSC processing configuration.
+   Since this tutorial doesn't prepare an external calibration (producing replacement photometric calibration and WCS solutions) or sky correction, you needed to explicitly disable these calibration steps from the default HSC processing configuration.

 Next, repeat the warping step for ``HSC-I``-band images: